kd112/MEAN-stack-sample-project/README.md

 Navigate to `http://localhost:3000` to view the application

 ## Modifying the Application
 ### Modifying the Express backend
     * Run `ctr C or command C` to stop the application and run `node server.js` to restart the application with the new modification
 ### Modifying the Angular Front End
     * Run `ng build` to recompile the front end with the new changes
+## To Do
+    * Handle Youtube urls which cannot be embedded.
+    * Create a search bar to search the video list
+    * Style the web page further
 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).